Yellow bellied toad

 Sonneur à ventre jaune

-These small toads are never larger than 5cm and they are easily recognisable by their brightly coloured undersides, limbs and throat which are yellow with black marbling.
+A small toad with a maximum size of 5cm which are easily recognisable by their brightly coloured undersides, limbs and throat which are yellow with black marbling.
 Their backs are from greyish brown to greenish brown and are warty, their eyes are protruding with a pupil that is more or less triangular or heart shaped.
 The digits on the front legs are not webbed, whereas the digits on the back legs are almost totally webbed.

 Their main range in France is between a line drawn from Loire Atlantique to Ardennes and a line drawn between Vendee and Côte D'Azur giving a more or less triangular area.
 Their habitat is comprised of ponds, ditches, canals, ruts, forest ponds, old quarries and drinking troughs.
 They are generally aquatic and rarely stray from the waterside.
 They prey on worms, mollusks, small crustaceans, insects and their larva, occasionally spiders.
 They are generally gregarious and often live in small diurnal groups.
 When threatened they turn over on their backs and expose their coloured bellies as a warning to any predator that their flesh is it not edible.
 The males sing both day and night, as they do not have a vocal sac the sound does not carry very far, perhaps 10 metres.